joon6093/jpa-nplus1-detector/README.md

 The N+1 Query Detector can be used in test code with two modes, in combination with @SpringBootTest or @DataJpaTest, and any test-specific settings will take precedence over global configuration.

 ### Logging mode
-In Logging mode, the N+1 detector logs detected issues for you to review without interrupting the test flow.
+In Logging mode, the N+1 Query Detector logs detected issues for you to review without interrupting the test flow.
 ```
 @NPlusOneTest(mode = NPlusOneTest.Mode.LOGGING, threshold = 3, level = Level.DEBUG)
 ```